kovasb/gamma-driver/README.md

 ```(exec! driver routine data)```

 Drivers provide a simple, powerful hook for modifying the behavior of the system.
-They can maintain their own state, and thus determine which operations are redundant.
+They can maintain their own (Clojure) state, and thus determine which operations are redundant.
 They can also wrap or replace both state and operators before invoking them.